Sports Physiotherapy Telford

 Sports physiotherapy, a specialty in physiotherapy, focuses on the prevention and treatment of injuries to the musculoskeletal system.

-The aim of treatment for sports injuries is to get you back in your sport as quickly as possible.
-Sports physiotherapists are skilled in diagnosing and treating musculoskeletal injury.
-They also provide advice on managing them.
+When undergoing treatment for a sports injury the aim is to get you back to your sport as quickly and safely as possible.
+Sports physiotherapists are experienced in assessing and diagnosing musculoskeletal injuries, as well as providing advice on how to manage them.
 You will be given a treatment plan that is tailored to your needs.
-This could include manual therapy, exercise prescription and biomechanical assessment.How can a sports physiotherapist help?
+This could include manual therapy, exercise prescription and biomechanical assessment.How does a sports physiotherapist help you?

-Sports physiotherapists are passionate advocates of sport and physical activity, helping athletes of all levels to reach their potential by taking a holistic approach to health and wellbeing.
+Sport physiotherapists are passionate supporters of physical activity and sport.
+They can help athletes of all levels achieve their potential by adopting a holistic approach towards health and well-being.
 As part of a multidisciplinary team, they work closely with athletes, coaches and medical professionals to ensure the best possible outcomes for each athlete.

 Sports Therapists are well-versed in the latest evidence-based practices, can assess and diagnose sports injuries and know the best ‘hands-on treatment’ methods and exercises to speed recovery.